ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/Milestone-3/math-agent-scripts/README.md

 Implementation: [Your Team Name], [Date]
 ```

-## 🎤 Presentation Guide (Milestone Review)

-### Key Talking Points (5-7 minutes)

-1. **Architecture Overview** (1 min)
-   - "We selected Gemma-3-4B with QLoRA for optimal performance-efficiency balance"
-   - "4B parameters; 4-bit quantization; LoRA adapters for efficient training"

-2. **Alternative Analysis** (1.5 min)
-   - "Evaluated 6 alternatives: Llama-8B, Mistral-7B, Phi-3, GPT-3.5, Gemma-2B"
-   - "Gemma-3-4B chosen for best trade-off: fits 12GB GPU, strong math reasoning"

-3. **Dataset Justification** (1 min)
-   - "MathX-5M: 4.32M examples vs. GSM8K (8K), MATH (12K)"
-   - "Unique: step-by-step solutions with explicit `<think>` tags for pedagogy"

-4. **Technical Innovation** (1.5 min)
-   - "QLoRA reduces memory 75% while preserving 99% quality"
-   - "Streaming architecture enables training on full dataset without 50GB RAM"

-5. **Educational Alignment** (1 min)
-   - "Explicit reasoning steps teach *process* not just answers"
-   - "K-12 to college coverage matches CourseGPT-Pro audience"

-6. **Implementation Status** (1 min)
-   - "Complete runnable notebook with all pipeline stages"
-   - "Can train on 12GB GPU in 1-2 hours (10k subset) or scale to full dataset"

-### Anticipated Questions & Answers

-**Q: Why not use GPT-4 API?**
-A: Data privacy concerns for student queries; API costs scale poorly; we need on-premise deployment for institutional use.

-**Q: Is 4B parameters sufficient for advanced mathematics?**
-A: Yes, for K-12 to undergraduate level.
-For graduate-level proofs, we'd escalate to specialized systems.
-Our target is educational math, not research mathematics.

-**Q: How do you handle quantization quality loss?**
-A: QLoRA with NF4 preserves 99% of full-precision performance.
-We validate answers and can provide confidence scores if needed.

-**Q: What about training time on full dataset?**
-A: 15-20 days on single GPU, or 2-3 days on 8-GPU cluster.
-We've proven scalability with streaming architecture; production training is feasible.

-**Q: Can this integrate with CourseGPT-Pro?**
-A: Yes, model exports to standard format.
-Inference is <2s per problem.
-We'll deploy as microservice with REST API.

 ## 📊 Conclusion

 This architecture represents a carefully balanced solution for mathematical reasoning in educational contexts: